atinyshrimp/kombuciao/backend/README.md

 - **Anonymous Voting**: Uses voter IDs to prevent spam while maintaining privacy
 - **Filtering**: Frontend can filter stores based on recent availability reports

+## 🔒 API Security

+The backend is now protected by API key authentication.
+All requests from the frontend are securely proxied through Next.js API routes, ensuring that the API key is never exposed to the browser and only authorized requests can access protected endpoints.

 ## Contributing

 The backend is fully functional with implemented: